AnttiKurittu/kirjuri/README.md

 ------------

 * Clone the repository to your server.
-* Copy the files to your webroot directory (for example /usr/share/nginx/html/)
+* Copy the files to your webroot directory (for example ```/usr/share/nginx/html```)
-* Run conf/create_tables.sql against your database to create the tables needed for operation. (```mysql -u root -pyourpassword < create_tables.sql```)
+* Run ```conf/create_tables.sql``` against your database to create the tables needed for operation. (```mysql -u root -pyourpassword < create_tables.sql```)
-* Set your mysql root/user password by editing ```include_functions.php```
+* Set your mysql root/user password by editing ```include_functions.php``` or copy the commented out php code to ```conf/mysql_credentials.php```.
+This file is ignored so you can pull updates without having to re-edit the source.
-* Set other settings by editing ```conf/settings.conf```
+* Set your preferred settings by editing ```conf/settings.conf```
 * Set ```cache``` folder permissions so that the www-server process can write into it or disable caching by commenting it out on ```include_functions.php```.
-* Set ```attachments``` folder permissions so that the www-server process can read, create directories and write files into it if you wish to enable attachments.
+* Set ```attachments``` folder permissions so that the www-server process can read, create directories and write files into it.
-* Set the settings, server and PHP directives to match the maximum allowed file size.
+* If you wish to enable attachments, set the settings, server and PHP directives to match the maximum allowed file size.
-* If you wish to enable editing the autofill crime list and settings from the web UI, set the server process to own ```conf/settings.conf``` and ```conf/crimes_autofill.conf```.
+* If you wish to enable editing the crime list or settings from the web UI, set the server process to own ```conf/settings.conf``` and ```conf/crimes_autofill.conf```.
 This is insecure, and not recommended but might be preferable in some circumstances.
-* If you run Kirjuri in your organization, drop me a line via email or a shoutout at Twitter: https://twitter.com/AnttiKurittu
+* If you decide to test or run Kirjuri in your organization, drop me a line via email or a shoutout at Twitter: https://twitter.com/AnttiKurittu

 UPDATING FROM A PREVIOUS VERSION
 ------------
-* If you are updating Kirjuri from the limit release version to this version, you can migrate your databases by running ```migrate_old_tables.sql``` against your MySQL backend.
+* If you are updating Kirjuri from the limit release version to this version, you can migrate your databases by running ```migrate_old_tables.sql``` against your MySQL server.
 This will create the new tables and insert data from the old tables to the new one.
-It will also truncate your event log, as there was a bug in the old event log structure where the ID accidentally didn't auto-increment.
+It will also truncate your event log, as there was a bug in the old event log structure where the ID didn't auto-increment.

 LOOKING TO PARTICIPATE?
 ------------